-What are energy bites?
+What are vegan bites?

 And since you can easily bite into them, hence the name bites.
 Perfect opportunity to get your teeth into nutritious foods like nuts, seeds, oats, and more!
 I recommend that you try these healthy Chocolate Coconut Energy Bites as well.

-Each ball of energy is about 198 carbs of satiating combination of fats, protein and carbs!
+Each ball of vegan energy is about 198 carbs of satiating combination of fats, protein and carbs!
 In every single bite!
 But be forewarned, consuming to many in one day can result in too much energy!

 Why you’ll love vegan energy bites